aroyz/ZipperApplication/ZipperApplication/README.txt

 6:01PM  - Finished commenting, started going over assignment rubric and description to make sure I didn't miss anything 6:06PM  - Publish to Azure
 6:42PM  - Trying to figure out github!
-6:59PM  - Figure out github!
-Pushed final version to github.
+6:59PM  - Figured out github!
+Pushed to github.
+7:25PM  - Made slight change to text on About Page.
+7:29PM  - Trying to figure out how to fix version published to Azure